 Rosemary is a staple in virtually every herbal garden.
 Moreover, its utility in the world of culinary arts is far-reaching.
-This herb has a prominent place in many recipes and even has a place in the world of perfumes; due to its herbaceous quality, it works well in masculine smelling scents.
-It's also used in candles as an aromatherapy agent.
+This herb has a prominent place in many recipes but rosemary's versatility doesn't stop there.
+Since the 15 century, it has been distilled into oil and used as an essential oil for health and beauty purposes.

 What Does Rosemary Smell Like?

-The History and Meaning of Rosemary
+The History of Rosemary

 As a member of the mint family Lamiaceae, the name "rosemary" originates from a Latin word that translates to "dew of the sea."
 The Ancient Greeks would religiously burn rosemary as an incense, giving rise to a flavored smoke known to be profoundly cleansing.
 They also refer to rosemary as "anthos" or "flower."